The Real Estate M&A and Private Equity Review: Denmark

 Overview of the market

 The Danish real estate market is mainly dominated by property funds and real estate companies, of which the majority are privately held.
 The market for office properties is dominated by institutional investors, property funds and real estate companies seeking secure cash flows offered by the long leases usually attached to such properties.
-The residential segment is particularly dominated by property funds, whereas private investors, property funds and institutional investors contribute the main part of investments in retail properties.
+The residential segment is particularly dominated by property funds and real estate companies, whereas real estate companies, property funds and institutional investors contribute the main part of investments in retail properties.

-While the office and residential segments have been predominant in recent years, investments in the logistics segment have recently begun attracting increased interest from investors following some years with slow activity.
+While the office and residential segments have been predominant in recent years, investments in the logistics segment have recently attracted, and still continue to attract, increasing interest from investors.
+This trend was further escalated by the covid-19 pandemic, which caused the total transaction volume in the logistics segment to grow by 118 per cent in 2020 compared with 2019.
+The office segment saw a fall in the transaction volume in 2020 compared with 2019 mainly due to a shortage of attractive office properties located in Copenhagen.
 Transactions with hotel properties have generally been increasing over the years, particularly with institutional investors, domestic and foreign, being interested in this segment typically only investing in hotel property and not the associated operations.
 The hotel industry has been severely impacted by the outbreak of covid-19 as travel bans have been adopted across multiple countries.
-While this remains to be seen, it is expected to have an effect on real estate investments in hotels.
+This led to a 96 per cent fall in the transaction volume in hotel properties in 2020 compared with 2019, with the total transaction volume in the hotels segment decreasing to only 160 million Danish kroner in 2020.

 Recent years have seen an increasing number of foreign investors entering the Danish real estate market, and in 2017 foreign investments surpassed investments from Danish investors for the first time.
 In 2019, Danish investments slightly surpassed foreign investments.
 In the past couple of years, foreign investments have mostly been concentrated in Copenhagen.
 The number of deals involving solely parties originating outside Denmark is also on the rise.
 Investors from Germany, Scandinavia, the US and the United Kingdom in particular are investing in Danish real estate, with Swedish real estate investors especially being active in the Danish market.

 Foreign investors are mainly active in the office segment, focusing primarily on office properties located in prime locations, and the residential segment (mainly larger portfolios).
-However, they are increasingly interested in both hotels and logistics properties.
-In 2019, foreign investments accounted for the majority of the transaction volume in hotel properties.
+However, they are increasingly interested in logistics properties.

-International investors tend to stipulate requirements to a transaction documentation that deviate from what has previously been customary in Denmark.
+International investors tend to stipulate requirements to a transaction documentation that deviate from what was customary in Denmark in the past.
 Transactions involving properties with significant commercial operations, such as hotel or retail properties, require bespoke solutions, which often entail a certain level of complexity as well as a need for thorough preparation.
 These transactions resemble M&A transactions more than ordinary real estate transfers in terms of structure, complexity, timing and process.
+This is also illustrated by the increase in the use of W&I insurances in real estate transactions.

 Recent market activity